microsoft/vcpkg-docs/vcpkg/users/binarycaching-troubleshooting.md

 3. `vcpkg` install with variables set `$env:VCPKG_BINARY_SOURCES="clear;nuget,<feed url>,readwrite"`
 -->

-You see the error:
+You might encounter this error:
 ```
 System.Net.Http.HttpRequestException: Response status code does not indicate success: 403 (Forbidden - User <user> lacks permission to complete this action.
 You need to have 'AddPackage'.
 ```

 Push was rejected by remote source because the user does not have sufficient write permissions.
-* Ensure the user or your user group has write permissions.
-In NuGet, the user must have at least a [Contributor role](https://learn.microsoft.com/en-us/azure/devops/artifacts/feeds/feed-permissions?view=azure-devops#permissions-table) to the feed.
+* Confirm that your user or user group has write permissions.
+In NuGet, the user must be at least a [Contributor role](https://learn.microsoft.com/en-us/azure/devops/artifacts/feeds/feed-permissions?view=azure-devops#permissions-table) to the feed.

-### Cause 2: The URL to the NuGet feed is incorrect.
+### Cause 2: Misconfigured NuGet Feed url
 <!--
 Steps to reproduce:
 1. Push a binary package to an existing NuGet feed with an incorrect URI.
 2. Set $env:VCPKG_BINARY_SOURCES="clear;nuget,<incorrect url>,readwrite"
 -->
-You may see the error:
+You might see the error:
 ```
 System.Net.Http.HttpRequestException: Response status code does not indicate success: 405 (Method Not Allowed).
 ```

 The server rejected NuGet's push request because it did not recognize the request method.
-* Check if you have specified the correct URI in your binary source.
-The URI should point to the service index of the feed, usually `<feed>/nuget/v3/index.json`.
+* Verify the URI in your binary source.
+Ensure the URI directs to the service index of the feed, typically `<feed>/nuget/v3/index.json`.

-### Additional resources for diagnosing NuGet issues
+### Additional NuGet Resources
-Review [NuGet documentation](https://learn.microsoft.com/en-us/azure/devops/artifacts/nuget/publish?view=azure-devops) for connecting and publishing to a NuGet feed.
+Consult the [NuGet documentation](https://learn.microsoft.com/en-us/azure/devops/artifacts/nuget/publish?view=azure-devops) for guidelines on connecting to and publishing on a NuGet feed.

-## <a name="cache-upload"></a> Errors occur during cache uploads
+## <a name="cache-upload"></a> Cache upload errors

-You encounter errors when uploading a binary package to your cache.
+You encounter errors uploading a binary package to your cache.

+### Cause 1: Binary cache provider failed to upload

-Uploads can fail for a variety of reasons.
+Uploads can fail for a variety of reasons, and error messages are usually provider specific.
 * Ensure you are authenticated to your cache.
 Different providers authenticate differently.
 * Check if you've specified the correct URI for your cache.
 * Refer to [push troubleshooting](#push-failure) if you are using NuGet as a binary source.
 * Review documentation or the troubleshooting guide of your specific provider.

-## <a name="empty-cache"></a> Binary cache is empty
+## <a name="empty-cache"></a> Empty binary cache

-You didn't see any errors, vcpkg installation succeeded, but the binary cache is still empty.
-If you did see errors, refer to [push troubleshooting](#push-failure) for NuGet and [upload troubleshooting](#cache-upload) for other providers.
+Although you encountered no errors and vcpkg installation was successful, the binary cache remains empty.
+If you observed errors, consult [push troubleshooting for NuGet](#push-failure) and [upload troubleshooting for other providers](#cache-upload).

-### Cause 1: Vcpkg doesn't have permissions to write to the binary cache.
+### Cause 1: Vcpkg lacks write permissions to the binary cache
 <!--
 Steps to reproduce:
 1. Create a NuGet feed